RedisLabs/redislabs-docs/content/rv/quick-setup.md

 - Crafting a plan for an optimized cloud infrastructure based on those calculations

-**Note**: Plan creation may take a little time base on a few factors, e.g. your inputs, AWS response times, etc.
+**Note**: Plan creation may take a little time based on a your inputs.

 Once planning is complete, please review the presented subscription and database information.
+This includes the expected infrastructure and shard prices.
 Provide a payment method by selecting an existing one or click on the **+** button to add a new one.
 A $100 credit will be assigned to the new subscription for a free trial.